 The Holy Spirit isn't all there is to the unseen.
 The Scriptures testify to the existence of other spirit-beings, such as angels and demons.
 They live in the unseen realms the ancients usually called 'heaven' and 'hell', which are more accurately described as being "in" or "out" of God's direct presence.
-Christianity does not demand belief in angels, demons, heaven or hell, especially not the way it's portrayed by popular culture.
+Christianity does not demand that you believe in angels, demons, heaven or hell, especially not the way it's portrayed by popular culture.
 We could exchange comments endlessly about the many different interpretations of the Bible's portrayals of the supernatural.
 Yet, the Bible's authors are trying to describe the indescribable.
 At its core, Christianity is not really about the specific design of the cosmos.
 It is about a relationship with God, and about God re-creating a single world where the unseen is finally free to be seen for what it really is.
 (Poets and songwriters instinctively know this.)
-God gave the Bible's many authors these insights and experiences to reveal real things about the different angles of a reality that right now includes both the seen and unseen, both the so-called 'material' and 'supernatural' realms.
+God gave the Bible's many authors these insights and experiences to revealreal things about the different angles of a reality that right now includes both the seen and unseen.
 Thus we had best pay attention.

 "There is another world, / but it is in this one."